COMP122/comp122-s22/models_comp_comm/notes_02_07.md

 ## Announcements
   1. Attendence
-  1. Quiz:  Friday at 6:00 - Saturday 23:59 ?
+  1. Quiz:  Friday at 6:00pm - Saturday 23:59 ?
+     - Scheduling Issue:
        - Monday Morning Class : No Issues with the proposed time
+       - Monday Afternoon Class:
+           * Some work issues on Friday/Saturday just need a good chunk for scheduling
+       - Tuesday Morning Class:  No Issues with the proposed time
+           * Some work issues on Friday/Saturday just need a good chunk for scheduling  (a solid 4 hour chuck of time would work)

      - Quiz preparation: https://drive.google.com/drive/folders/1qbKMchzyVaKVnVg9ZhSlWMuC35u-1EsW
   	 - online
   	 - .md format